YeseniaEC/lswebhomework3/README.md

 ```

-My name is:
+My name is: Yesenia

-I like to:
+I like to: Draw

-I'm learning:
+I'm learning: to use Git and Github

 ```